TC3 receives 36th annual Mildred Faulkner Truman Foundation grant - NewsBreak

 Dog involved in Ithaca biting incident is located

 ITHACA, N.Y.
 (WHCU) – The dog involved in a biting incident Friday in Ithaca has been located.
 The Tompkins County Health Department thanked all involved in finding the owner to help confirm the dog’s vaccination status.
-The Health Department reminds everyone to:.
-Avoid contact with any unfamiliar animals,...
+Avoid contact with any unfamiliar animals, domestic or wild.
+Keep vaccinations current....

 Another week of TCAT reduced service